Oneflow-Inc/oneflow/docs/source/type_info.rst

 eps                float   The smallest representable number such that ``1.0 + eps != 1.0``.
 min                float   The largest representable number.
 max                float   The smallest representable number (typically ``-max``).
 tiny               float   The smallest positive normal number.
-Equivalent to ``smallest_normal``.
-smallest_normal    float   The smallest positive normal number.
-See notes.
-resolution         float   The approximate decimal resolution of this type, i.e., ``10**-precision``.
+See notes. resolution         float   The approximate decimal resolution of this type, i.e., ``10**-precision``.
 ================== ======= ==========================================================================